-Answer: It is a layer between input and output where artificial neurons take weighted inputs, transform them, and use an activation function to produce the output.
-The number of nodes depends on the problem and there is no single formula to calculate the same.
+It is a layer between input and output where artificial neurons take weighted inputs, transform them, and use an activation function to produce the output.
+The number of nodes depends on the problem, and there is no single formula to calculate the same.

 28. What is the difference between grid search and random search?

-Answer: Grid search and random search are the two methods to tune the settings (hyperparameters) of a machine learning model.
+Grid and random search are the two methods to tune a machine learning model's settings (hyperparameters).
 The following table draws a detailed comparison between grid search and random search:

 29. Do you know about Bayesian optimization?
 How is it done?

-Answer: Bayesian optimization is done for global optimization of black-box functions i.e. functions that do not assume any functional forms.
+Bayesian optimization is done for global optimization of black-box functions, i.e., functions that do not assume any functional forms.
 Since there is no form and the objective function is unknown, the Bayesian optimization strategy is to treat it as a random function.
 So, we place a prior over the function that captures beliefs about its behavior.

-These function evaluations (beliefs) are treated as data and based on this data the prior is updated to form posterior distribution, which in turn is used to construct a sampling criterion that determines the next query point.
+These function evaluations (beliefs) are treated as data; based on this data, the prior is updated to form posterior distribution, which is used to construct a sampling criterion that determines the next query point.
 The two most common methods to define posterior distribution are Gaussian processes and the Parzen-Tree estimator.
 Information source – Wikipedia

 30. What are the model parameters?

-Answer: Model parameters are configuration variables internal to a machine learning model that help to increase the accuracy of the model.
-They decide how to modify input data for the output to change.
+Model parameters are configuration variables internal to a machine learning model that help to increaincrease the model's accuracycide how to modify input data for the output to change.
 The value of a model parameter can be estimated from the data through estimation or learning.

 31. Do you know about any Deep learning frameworks?
 Explain any one framework.

-You can simply install it using the pip command (pip install TensorFlow ).
-Tensorflow is built on NumPy but has lazy initialization, i.e. the entire graph is built but runs only when the session calls it.
+You can install the pip command (pip install TensorFlow ).
+Tensorflow is built on NumPy but has lazy initialization, i.e., the entire graph is built but runs only when the session calls it.

 32. How is NLP done?
 Explain in detail with one example.

-Answer: NLP techniques rely on machine learning algorithms to infer insights from human inputs.
-The most common example is that of Alexa/Siri, which are virtual assistants that take audio input from humans and respond accordingly.
+NLP techniques rely on machine learning algorithms to infer insights from human inputs.
+The most common example is Alexa/Siri, virtual assistants that take the human audio input and respond accordingly.